YannickYayo/laravel-preset-ttall/README.md

 Scripts are also added to your `package.json` and `composer.json` to run specific actions :

 - `composer format` : will use `php-cs-fixer` to format your php files
+- `composer test` : will use the `php artisan test` command to run your phpunit tests
+- `composer analyse` : will use `larastan` to analyse your code
 - `npm run format` : will format your js files on `resources/js` folder
-- `npm run lint` : will find issues in your js files based on Airbnb's rules
+- `npm run lint` : will find issues in your js files based on Airbnb's rules and try to fix them

 ### Screenshots